djkeyes/ETH-Grade-Optimizer/README.md

 Fear not!
 Just exhaustively search all the combinations!

 If you'd like to use this script, edit `optimize.py` to insert your own grades and courses, then run it and find out the results!
-If someone wants to make a pull request, e.g. to scrape myStudies or make this otherwise more user-friendly, go ahead.
+If someone wants to make a pull request, e.g. to prune the exhaustive search, scrape myStudies, or make this otherwise more user-friendly, go ahead.